 We have some students in our school with severe and potentially life-threatening allergic reactions to all nuts and nut products.
 Traces of nuts left on other children’s hands and close contact during eating, laughing, spitting, sneezing or coughing after consuming nuts or nut products can cause these children to have an allergic reaction.
 We would ask you to be aware of this and to try and help us to provide a safe environment for these children by NOT sending nuts or nut products to school.

 If your child is anaphylactic/asthmatic you will need to notify the school upon enrolment ensuring that you complete all of the necessary emergency action plans.
 These plans will need to be signed by your General Practitioner.
 You will also be required to provide a prescribed adrenaline auto-injector which can be used at school, if necessary.

 All relevant forms are available from the office and we suggest that parents/carers obtain a copy of these before going to the doctor with a sick child.
 Alternatively, most doctors will have a form which they can use.

 What will the school do if head lice are found?

 Hand, Foot and Mouth Disease

 Please check with the Manager Corporate Services for the length of exclusion in each case.
 If in doubt, consult your doctor.
 The school will contact parents if it is suspected that a child may have an infectious disease.
 Please notify the school of any serious infectious disease your child may contract.

 Immunisation is organised through the School Health Nurse who visits several times a term.
 Students who are not immunised or who have not provided proof of immunisation will be excluded in the event of an outbreak of a communicable disease such as measles, or chicken pox.
-Since 2013, Year 7 students are no longer immunised and immunisations will be provided in Year 8.
+The School Based Immunisation Program will involve students in Years 7 and 10.
 Permission forms for immunisations will be sent home with your child when necessary.